 Photo credit CERN

 As we read and hear daily in headlines, climate change intensifies gender inequalities in local communities around the world.

 Crowd4SDG strives towards the mitigation of this phenomenon.
 This three-year Horizon 2020 Research and Innovation Action promotes citizen science projects tackling the climate-change-related Sustainable Development Goals (SDGs).
-Université de Paris and its associated research lab Centre de Recherche Interdisciplinaire (CRI) are among the partners of the project.
+Université Paris Cité and its associated research lab Centre de Recherche Interdisciplinaire (CRI) are among the partners of the project.

 Crowd4SDG is launching its second call for projects focusing on SDG 5 (Gender Equality) and SDG 13 (Climate Action) through the #Open17ClimateGender challenge.